Research Proposals 2016: CLOSED

 HOW TO APPLY

-Due date for the submission is Sunday 23rd October 2016.
+Sunday 23rd October 2016.
 Results of the application will be available at latest by December 20, 2016.
 We are using an online application system and you are strongly advised to read the online guide before starting your application.
 To access the guide click here CERP Application Guide

 - The research grant application uses the following procedure: